spinnaker/governance/rfc/user-secrets.md

 It may be possible to store the Spinnaker authorization data for secrets in secrets metadata APIs, though the implementation details on how each secrets manager exposes metadata varies quite a bit.
 Since these access controls are not particularly sensitive, they don't _need_ to be encrypted with the secret, though this is the most direct way to deliver said access controls such that Fiat can understand them.

-This `UserSecret` API would replace the tentative use of `EncryptedSecret` in the Clouddriver Account Management API.
+This `UserSecretManager` API would replace the tentative use of `SecretManager` in the Clouddriver Account Management API.
 This API extends from the existing `SecretEngine` API, so it will integrate with existing engines fairly easily.

 Some other approaches considered here explored the possibility for using more sophisticated identity and access management integration in Spinnaker using a framework such as [SPIFFE](https://spiffe.io) which could potentially be used to identify subjects inside Spinnaker and for generating appropriate certificates and tokens.